chikoski/rust-handson/docs/content_en.md

 }
 ~~~

-* This function sums positive values in given list
+* This function sums positive values in the given list
-* filter is a high-ordered function (a closure given)
+* filter is a higher-ordered function (a closure given)

 ----

-### Rustc emits effectve machine code
+### Rustc emits effective machine code

 ~~~x86asm
     leaq    (%rdi,%rsi,4), %rcx